ddev/ddev.com/src/content/blog/working-with-vite-in-ddev.md

 #### CraftCMS

-The Vite plugin by nystudio107 has official DDEV support.

-Here is a guide to change `vite.config.js` and `config/vite.php` accordingly: [Using DDEV](https://nystudio107.com/docs/vite/#using-ddev)
+The [Vite plugin by nystudio107](https://nystudio107.com/docs/vite/) has official DDEV support.
+Here is a guide to change `vite.config.js` and `config/vite.php` accordingly: [Using DDEV](https://nystudio107.com/docs/vite/#using-ddev).

 _Note: You don't need to use the docker-compose-file for exposing the ports if you already used `web_extra_exposed_ports`._